Design System

 We took a step back to reassess the basics, tweaking certain elements and aligning others with widely accepted industry standards.
 This foundational work was essential to ensure that everything we built on top would be consistent, scalable, and easy to maintain in the long run.

-Since the product had evolved significantly with new features, UI changes, and multiple iterations, our old design system no longer reflected how the product actually looked or functioned.
+Since the product had evolved significantly with new features, UI changes, and multiple iterations, our old designs no longer reflected how the product actually looked or functioned.
 This audit helped us identify gaps, inconsistencies, and outdated patterns that needed to be rethought or rebuilt from the ground up.

 We studied how tokens were structured, categorized, and mapped to components, learning how they could bring consistency, scalability, and flexibility to both design and code.